 Situated in a West Coast rainforest, Capilano is one of the most instagrammable spots in Vancouver.
 There are so many beautiful photography spots in the park.
 The suspension bridge is the main attraction but I actually prefer taking photos on the Cliffwalk and up in the trees on the Treetops Adventure.

 We visited Capilano in January during the Canyon Lights Festival which made the park even more enchanting.
 The festival runs from late November until the end of January and I would highly recommend going if you are ever in the area at that time.
-They run a free shuttle bus from Downtown Vancouver all year round.

 Address: 3735 Capilano Road, North Vancouver, BC V7R 4J1

 How to get here: You can drive to Capilano but there is also a free shuttle bus from Downtown Vancouver all year round.
 It runs regularly so I’d recommend taking that instead of driving.

 As one of the most instagrammable places in Vancouver, Capilano can get very busy.
 Lynn Canyon Park is a lovely alternative and is actually free to explore.
 It has a smaller suspension bridge and is far less crowded than Capilano.

 Address: 3663 Park Road, North Vancouver, BC V7J 3G3